agektmr/PortableCache/README.md

     * IndexedDB
     * WebSQL
     * LocalStorage
-* Falls back gracefully when storage is not available.
+* Fallback gracefully when storage is not available.
 * lazyload images.
 * Supports responsive images (NOT IMPLEMENTED YET).